all-birds birds

 Bird Brain

-The brains have also developed for flight.
+The brains of birds have also developed for flight.
 The cerebellum is the part that is responsible for co-ordination of movement.
 Because birds make extremely fast moves at very high speeds this part of the brain is large.
 The cerebral hemispheres, which let the bird perform complex behavior patterns is also very large.
-It turns out many birds are quite intelligent even using tools and having social communication.
+It turns out that many birds are quite intelligent even using tools and having social communication.

 Digestive system

-Birds can be herbivores, carnivores or omnivores.
-The herbivores feed on seeds, fruit and other plants and have a more complex digestive system then carnivores, which feed on meat.
+Birds can be herbivores, carnivores, or omnivores.
+The herbivores feed on seeds, fruit, and other plants, and have a more complex digestive system then carnivores, which feed on meat.

 Lungs

 Learning common bird shapes and silhouettes is helpful in identifying birds at a distance.
+Learning the anatomy of birds provides clues to where birds live and what they eat.

 bird charts and posters bird charts and posters